VisionSystemsInc/face3d/README.md

 # face3d

+__Note:__ For a complete 3D face geometry estimation and rendering solution with documentation, see [pix2face](https://github.com/VisionSystemsInc/pix2face), which contains this repository as a submodule.

 This project contains code related to estimation of 3D face shape from one or more unconstrained images.
 The project is meant to be used mainly as a submodule of other, larger projects.

-For a complete solution with documentation, see pix2face_super (coming soon)

 ## Citation
 If you find this software useful, please consider referencing: